open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

    go install github.com/open-telemetry/opentelemetry-collector-contrib/cmd/telemetrygen@latest
    ```

-3. The telemetrygen command generates dummy telemetry for testing.
-Try sending
-   some traces to the Collector:
+3. The `telemetrygen` command generates dummy telemetry for testing.
+In a new terminal window, send some traces to the collector:

    ```sh
    telemetrygen traces --otlp-insecure --duration 5s